 You probably have a vague idea about what to include on a resume.

-Definitely your contact information, some work experience, and some skills.
+Definitely your contact information, relevant work experience, and some skills.

-Do you still include things like a resume objective and a well-written cover letter?
+But what about a resume objective?
+A cover letter?
 Are you forgetting something?

-Here is a complete guide to what to put on a resume so that you can be sure that you’ve got everything you need.
+Here is a complete guide and list of things to put on a resume so that you can be sure that you’ve got everything you need.

 What should you put on a resume?

 There are a few optional sections that you can add as well, including a resume summary or objective and a hobbies section.

 Adding a summary or objective is a must if you want to make a good resume great.